jhu-saw/sawAtracsysFusionTrack/README.md

 ## Linux with ROS/Catkin build tools

 We would strongly recommend to build the code using the ROS 1 tools.
 You would need to first install ROS 1 using instructions from www.ros.org.
 Assuming you’re using Ubuntu 16.04, 18.04 or 20.04, this is pretty easy.
+On Ubuntu 18.04 and above, we also recommend to install `libiniparser` using `sudo apt install libiniparser-dev`.

 Once ROS is installed, the process is similar to the dVRK code installations.
 The instructions can be found here: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#catkin-build-and-rosinstall.
 The main difference is the “wstool merge” line.
 You would need to use the following line instead of the one provided for the dVRK wiki:
 ```sh